WHAT to Eat

 It’s ideal to test your glucose after your evening meal to ensure you’re not overdoing the carbs.
 You don’t want to see your glucose below your trigger when you sleep, but you don’t want to boost it above your upper limit.

-Alternating between protein+fat in the AM and protein+carbs in the PM allows people to stabilise their blood glucose across the day.
+Alternating between protein+fat in the morning and protein+carbs in the evening allows people to stabilise their blood glucose throughout the day.
 They can also have a more varied diet that is potentially more nutritious while staying out of the carb+fat danger zone that leads to overeating.

 Lower fat diet pattern